-I’m afraid I’ve got some bad news for you…grief makes you crazy.
+I’m afraid I’ve got some bad news for you…grief makes you feel like you’re going crazy.

 In the beginning, you feel totally out of sorts – like lash out at everyone, cry over everything, wear the same sweatpants for a week insane.
 Then over time you only feel a bit odd every now and then – like I’m a 5’2 woman totally unwilling to let go of the 6’1 man’s tweed suit from circa 1950 that’s hanging in my closet.